tum-i4/causal-canvas/README.md

 # Academic Citation
 Please cite the following paper (to appear) when using this Canvas.

-@inproceedings{ibrahim2020,
+@inproceedings{ibrahim2020, \
-	author={Ibrahim, Amjad and Klesel, Tobias and Zibaei, Ehsan and Kacianka, Severin and Pretschner, Alexander}, title     = {Actual Causality Canvas: A General Framework for Explanation-based Socio-Technical Constructs}, booktitle = {ECAI},
+	author={Ibrahim, Amjad and Klesel, Tobias and Zibaei, Ehsan and Kacianka, Severin and Pretschner, Alexander}, \
+	title     = {Actual Causality Canvas: A General Framework for Explanation-based Socio-Technical Constructs}, \
+	booktitle = {ECAI}, \
-	year      = {2020},
+	year      = {2020} \
-   publisher={IOS Press},
+	publisher={IOS Press}, \
 }

 ## How to Install:
-1- Download the specific platform distribution zip file 2- Extract the compressed file, locate causal-canvas executable in the root of the extracted folder 3- Run the executable (double click on windows, on Linux, either use your GUI option to make it executable or run using a terminal with ./causal-canvas (may need to grant 'execute' permissions before))
+1) Download the specific platform distribution zip file
+2) Extract the compressed file, locate causal-canvas executable in the root of the extracted folder
+3) Run the executable (double click on windows, on Linux, either use your GUI option to make it executable or run using a terminal with ./causal-canvas (may need to grant 'execute' permissions before))
-4- Start using the Canvas by creating a causal model using one of the options:
+4) Start using the Canvas by creating a causal model using one of the options:
-	a.)
-From scratch (e.g., shift+click to create a node) b.)
-Import a fault tree or any other supported formats (we  added the drone model in the folder models) c.)
-Use the example from the help menu.
+	- From scratch (e.g., shift+click to create a node)
+	- Import a fault tree or any other supported formats (we  added the drone model in the folder models)
+	- Use the example from the help menu.
-5- For a quick animated tutorial, check the GIFs in the models folder.
+5) For a quick animated tutorial, check the GIFs in the models folder.
 Note: the canvas was tested with a windows 10 and Ubuntu 16.04 LTS